 In conjunction with these projects, The Magnes launched its Undergraduate Research Apprentice Program, under the supervision of Dr. Francesco Spagnolo, Curator of The Magnes Collection, and the current Magnes Graduate Fellow.

-By the Spring of 2014, URAP at The Magnes has recruted eight UC Berkeley undergraduates.
-Their profiles are listed on a dedicated page on this website.
+By Spring of 2014, URAP at The Magnes had recruted eight UC Berkeley undergraduates.
+By 2020, almost 50 UC Berkeley students have been involved in this program, which continued also during the COVID-19 pandemic by moving entirely in the digital realm.
+Select profiles of students who have participated in the program over the years are listed on a dedicated page on this website.

 Project description: Research apprentices conduct in-house and on-line research about the museum, archive and library holdings of The Magnes Collection of Jewish Art and Life; assist with research on collection items, catalog and accession record; fact-check existing information in museum catalogs, books, and online resources; and proof-read exhibition labels and web pages.
 Apprentices have the opportunity to work "hands-on" with primary sources from the global Jewish Diaspora, including rare objects, documents, photographs, books, manuscripts, and art works from the 16th century to our days .
 The apprenticeship offers a unique chance to learn about collection research, exhibition preparation, and print and online publication work, operating in a collaborative environment and with cutting-edge digital humanities tools and perspectives.

 Mentorship: All research projects are conceived and directed by Prof. Francesco Spagnolo, Curator of The Magnes Collection, with assistance provided by the Magnes professional staff.